News

 2. reduce the viral load of Covid in the building, which is essential to ensure we can protect the patients attending the surgery daily for face-to-face appointments, which include vulnerable patients and very young babies receiving their immunisations.
 As well as protect the surgery team from over exposure to high levels of the Covid virus, which in turn ensures the surgery remains open and able to offer a GP Service to the residents of Little Chalfont.

-In line with the NHS 10 year Digital Transformation Plan, we opeate a digital total triage service; our chosen software system is called eConsult, this allows patients to contact the surgery requesting advice, self-help, medication, admin requests, etc. Many of our patients had been asking for a way to contact the surgery without waiting on the phone, and this provided the answer.
+In line with the NHS 10 year Digital Transformation Plan, we opeate a digital total triage service; our chosen software system is called AccURX, this allows patients to contact the surgery requesting advice, self-help, medication, admin requests, etc. Many of our patients had been asking for a way to contact the surgery without waiting on the phone, and this provided the answer.

-Using eConsult you can contact us from work, home, or while commuting, without having to wait to get through on the phone.
+Using AccuRX you can contact us from work, home, or while commuting, without having to wait to get through on the phone.
 The information you provide is delivered to a secure inbox to your GP, who then determines next steps, this could be asking for more information, providing a medicine or treatment plan, or arranging a consultation – either telephone, video or face-to-face.
 We aim to respond to you by the end of the next working day.

 To access the surgery - Select the relevant section, and follow the prompts to provide the requested information.
 This is powered by Artificial Intelligence (AI) so your next question is determined by your previous answer.